Takashiidobe/notes/src/books/game-programming-patterns/subclass-sandbox.md

 };
 ```

-Let\'s say we want to add some control flow based on the hero\'s
+Let's say we want to add some control flow based on the hero's
 location.
 We can add that to the Superpower:

 ```cpp